Build Velopack SDK

 For a complete working example of building a release using local Velopack code, see the dev-scripts in the Avalonia sample.

-A full cross-platform production build (combining binaries from all operating systems into one package) requires building Rust on each platform first, then running dotnet build -c Release /p:PackRustAssets=true with all platform binaries present.
+A full cross-platform production build (combining binaries from all operating systems into one package) requires building Rust on each platform first, then collecting all the artifacts into target/release and running dotnet build -c Release /p:PackRustAssets=true /p:ContinuousIntegrationBuild=true.
 This workflow is handled by CI and is not practical to replicate locally.
 See the CI workflows for details.

 Preparing Linux